Neibert, West Virginia

 Neibert is an unincorporated community and census-designated place (CDP) in Logan County, West Virginia, United States.
-Its population was 183 as of the 2010 census.
+Its population was 205 at the 2020 census (up from 183 at the 2010 census).

 Geography

 Neibert is in south-central Logan County, on the east side of the Guyandotte River.
 Hanging Rock Highway, former West Virginia Route 10, is the main road through the community, leading northwest (downriver) 8 mi to Logan, the county seat, and southeast (upriver) 6 mi to Man.
 Current WV-10 is a four-lane freeway that bypasses Neibert on the west side of the river; the closest access point is 0.8 mi south of town, where Hanging Rock Highway crosses WV-10.

 According to the U.S. Census Bureau, the Neibert CDP has a total area of 1.6 sqkm, of which 0.05 sqkm, or 2.83%, are water.